SunLitLeona/SunLitLeona/README.md

 -I'm dyslexic & prone to having typos/errors in whatever the freak I'm saying.
 Typing quirks are hard for me to read as well, sorry again. :(

--The mention of vomit/puking or along the lines of it leading up to that triggers me bad.
+-The mention of vomit/puking & rape triggers me bad.
 I'll hide you for 15 minutes if I see the mentions of it.😓

 -I **AM** a Fictionkin!
 Doubles I don't quite mind :) However,, Jabber fictives/fictionkins make me slightly uncomfortable if interactions are romantic, for I am happily taken by my girlfriend @IWantAC00lName :D